 - It is very important to measure the actual or the average time that it takes to recover in case of a failure in the PRODUCTION environment.
 This is termed as Mean Time To Recover (MTTR) and it should be short.
 This also means that one needs to have proper monitoring tools to keep recovery time short.

 - Performance of the application is another key metric that should be monitored especially after any deployments are done.

 - A very important factor for success is the number of bugs being reported by the customers which primarily depends on the quality of the application.

 Q #20) What are your expectations from a career perspective of DevOps?

 Answer: To be involved in the end to end delivery process and the most important aspect of helping to improve the process so as to enable the development and operations teams to work together and understand each other’s point of view.

 That was the list of most popular DevOps Interview Questions.

 At the beginning of this series of DevOps tutorials, we came to know what exactly is DevOps, its process and certain possible ways of implementing them.

 The DevOps questions in this tutorial should hopefully help you to conquer the DevOps interview and set you up on the path of a great career in this field.
 As the questions mentioned are from a DevOps perspective, you should also be proficient in the Agile process and the tools mentioned in this article for CI and CD.

-Hope you enjoyed the whole range of tutorials in our DevOps series and I'm sure that you must have gained immense knowledge on DevOps concept!!
-We wish you all success!!!
+Hope, you enjoyed the whole range of tutorials in our DevOps series and I'm sure that you must have gained immense knowledge on DevOps concept!!
+We wish you all the success!!!